Tilsha and the Commonwealth

 The Commonwealth Kingdoms are comprised of four independent, but united nations on the western side of Tarrona.
 All are closely allied militarily as well as economically.
-These nations are Tilsha, Alandar, Braondel, and the Eldrien freehold of Tir Andraith.
+These nations are Tilsha, Alandar, Braondel, and the Eldren freehold of Tir Andraith.
 Among these, the greatest and most powerful kingdom is the kingdom of Tilsha, once known in ancient times as Tir Ultar.
-Tir Ultar was an idyllic, pastoral kingdom composed of both human and Eldrien communities that eventually fell to Maradian occupation forces during the Age of Marada.

-Following the War of Golla and Marada and the horrific ravages of the deadly Thanathage, the world plunged into a new dark age.
-A period of feudal warfare consumes the many petty kingdoms and fiefs of western Tarrona, today known as the Broken Kingdoms, beginning the First Feudal Period.
-Eventually, several warlords mustered together their kingdoms, including the kingdoms of Alandar, Calamor, Laradel, and Tilsha.
-Duntara became the great capital of Tilsha, an soon after, the kingdom of Alandar was restored with its capital as Tandalga.
+Following the War of Golla and Marada, the world plunged into a new dark age.
+A period of feudal warfare consumed the many petty kingdoms and fiefs of western Tarrona, today known as the Broken Kingdoms, beginning the First Feudal Period.
+Eventually, several warlords consolidated power, forming the kingdoms of Alandar, Calamor, Laradel, and Tilsha.
+Duntara became the great capital of Tilsha, and soon after, the kingdom of Alandar was restored with its capital established at Tandalga.
 Alandar became both an enemy and an ally of Tilsha over the course of several centuries.

-In 980 CA, the kingdom of Tilsha was restored by King Komesh of House Talboran.
-Within a few decades, Tilsha was once again the dominant kingdom of western Tarrona, a power second only to Antaria in the east and Suddaea in the south.
 During the War of Tyranny, Tilsha and most of the realms of Tarrona were quickly conquered, and Duntara itself was smashed by relentless sieges.
 The Tyrants rebuilt Duntara as a port city for their empire, and many structures of Tricarian architecture still form the backbone of Duntara today.
-After King Clovis liberated Tarrona, another hero of the war, Ulrick Ancoret, took the throne of Tilsha.
+After King Clovis liberated Tarrona, another hero of the war, Ulrick Ancoret, was given the throne of Tilsha by the people.